STAC: When Innocent Tools Form Dangerous Chains for LLM Agents: Introduction

 \paragraph{Contributions.} In summary, our work makes the following key contributions: \begin{enumerate}[nosep] \item Introduction and formalization of \STAC as a new class of security threat to tool-enabled LLM agents, where sequences of seemingly benign tool calls collectively enable harmful outcomes.
-To the best of our knowledge, this is the first systematic investigation of multi-turn attacks targeting agent tool use.
+First preprinted in September 2025, \STAC is an early and general account of this compositional mechanism---predating the cluster of concurrent work that has since independently corroborated it (\S Related Work)---and, to our knowledge, the first \emph{automated, environment-verified} framework for constructing multi-turn attacks that target agent tool use.

-\item An automated framework for generating \STAC trajectories, featuring a pipeline that produces executable tool chains and transforms them into stealthy multi-turn attacks in realistic environments.
+\item An automated framework for generating \STAC trajectories, featuring a pipeline that produces executable tool chains and transforms them into stealthy multi-turn attacks.